Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: The proofs of theorems

 If $r\leq a-1$ and $r$ odd, we do nothing.

-If $r\geq a$, and $a$ odd, we increase the $n_r$ peaks by one.
-Then the parity of the $n_r$ peaks become odd as well as the other peaks do not change and the major index of the lattice path increase $n_r$
+If $r\geq a$ and $a$ is odd, we increase the weight of each peak with relative height one by one.
+Then the parity of the $n_r$ peaks become odd as well as the other peaks do not change and the major index of the lattice path increases $n_r$